Artist statement on the series.

 Outline

-In the 1950's and 60's an area that is now known as the province of Flevoland in The Netherlands, was reclaimed from the IJsselmeer.
-A large dyke surrounds this polder, which lies fives meters below water level.
+In the 1950s and 1960s, an area now known as the province of Flevoland in the Netherlands was reclaimed from the IJsselmeer.
+A large dyke surrounds this polder, which lies five metres below water level.
 The dyke forms an elevated outline, protecting the land from flooding.
-This series portrays Flevoland and its essential outline.
-It shows how life, infrastructure and nature got implemented after this part of the former Zuiderzee was reclaimed and land was created.
+This series portrays Flevoland and its essential form, showing how life, infrastructure and nature (e)merged after this part of the former Zuiderzee was reclaimed and new land came into being.

 Going Elsewhere

-Lots of trees and skies, water in different forms, some buildings, a cat and a drying rack.
-Intuition guided me while capturing these subjects and again whilst putting together this selection as a whole.
-All taken on different times and different sites while going elsewhere, and being anywhere.
+Plenty of trees, endless sky, water in its many different forms, a few buildings, a cat and a drying rack.
+I followed my intuition while capturing these subjects; I followed it again while piecing together this selection into a whole.
+All taken at different times and different sites—going elsewhere, being anywhere.

 Close, but not really

-Almere Poort is the newest part of the fastest growing city of The Netherlands, Almere.
-Situated about 20 km from Amsterdam, Almere Poort will be home to about 25.000 people in the near future.
-This on-going documentary shows the development of the suburb from early 2008.
+Almere Poort is the newest part of Almere, the fastest growing city in the Netherlands.
+Situated about 20 km from Amsterdam, Almere Poort will be home to around 25,000 people in the near future.
+This ongoing documentary series shows the development of the suburb since early 2008.